-Current employees are likely to possess a range of equivalent qualifications, such as NVQs, foundation degrees and diplomas.
-There is therefore no need for such staff to achieve further qualifications at that level.
-The Care Certificate and mandatory training are essential for all AHP support workers.
+The table uses apprenticeships as an example of in-work formal education.
+It should be noted that current employees are likely to possess a range of equivalent qualifications (such as NVQs, foundation degrees and diplomas) and experience.
+There is therefore no need for such staff to re-train.